County reports 2 new COVID-19 deaths

 “As a direct result of additional public testing, our number of COVID-19 patients continues to rise with an average of 6.5 new cases and one death related to COVID-19 per day, since May 1.”

-The health department, working in conjunction with the Madison County Council of Government, has developed a unique county dashboard, including positive cases by zip codes.
+The health department, working in conjunction with the Madison County Council of Governments, has developed a unique county dashboard, including positive cases by zip codes.

 That dashboard on Friday showed that Anderson has reported approximately 214 positive cases, followed by the Pendleton area with 93.